vibe-lab-gsd/car-independence/lit-review/notes.md

 ## How PCI fills the gap
 1. As noted in (@Geurs2004)there is still no activity-based indicator that can be used to evaluate daily household-level activity travel patterns, and more research is needed to include an individual's spatial–temporal constraints.
-Therefore,the ratio-based PCI is a proxy for car dependence at the household or census-tract level, a powerful summary of how much harder it is to live without a car.
+Therefore,the ratio-based PCI is a proxy for car dependence at the household or census-tract level, a useful summary of how much harder it is to live without a car.
-2. The PCI metric is grounded in individual-level behavior, comparing what is accessible without a car to what is accessible with one,
+2. The PCI metric is grounded in individual-level behavior, comparing what is accessible without a car to what is accessible with one.